DaniBarca/MathFramework/README.txt

 MathFramework
 =============

-A mathematical framework for vectors, matrix, and other utils.
+A mathematical framework for vectors, matrices, and other utils.

 This Framework works but it's not full tested yet.
 If you find an error please, contact me.